gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ### Enabling the module

-To allow the Reality module to actually execute transaction it is required to enable it on the Safe that it is connected to.
-For this it is possible to use the Zodiac app (enabling a custom module with the address of your newly deployed module above) or the Transaction Builder on https://rinkeby.gnosis-safe.io.
+To allow the Reality Module to actually execute transactions, you must enable it on the Gnosis Safe to which it is connected.
+For this, it is possible to use the Zodiac app (enabling a custom module with the address of your newly deployed module above) or the Transaction Builder on https://rinkeby.gnosis-safe.io.
 For this you can follow our tutorial on [adding a module with the transaction builder](https://help.gnosis-safe.io/en/articles/4934427-add-a-module).

 ## Snapshot integration